ZIP Code 78557 in Hidalgo, TX

 Schools in ZIP Code 78557

-ZIP Code 78557 is in the Hidalgo Independent School District, which serves grades Pre-Kindergarten thru 12th.
-There are 6 public school(s) in this ZIP Code, and we have located 3 private school(s).
+ZIP Code 78557 is part of 2 school districts, including: Hidalgo Independent School District (Grades PK thru 12) and Valley View Independent School District (Grades Pre-Kindergarten thru 12th).
+There are 10 public school(s) in this ZIP Code, and we have located 3 private school(s).
 It also has 6 colleges, universities or post secondary education institutions nearby which would be a short commute to.

 Hidalgo El 601 Second St